Aotearoa and Conservation

 Do some persuasive writing: Hedgehogs are so cute!
 Do you think they are a pest?
 Should they be trapped?
 Why/Why not?
 Justify your answer!
 We would love to hear your answer to this question.

-CLICK here for a video about hedgehogs and trapping.
+Here’s a video about hedgehogs and trapping.

-Learn more about trapping HERE.
+Learn more about trapping here and then set a backyard trap!

 Adobe_Post_20200321_1814570.4204618100626063.png